tensorflow/tfjs-models/body-pix/README.md

   [47, 150, 224], [65, 125, 224], [84, 101, 214], [99, 81, 195]
 ];

-// the colored part image is an rgb image with a corresponding color from thee rainbow colors for each part at each pixel, and white pixels where there is no part. const coloredPartImage = bodyPix.toColoredPartMask(partSegmentation, rainbow);
+// The colored part image is an rgb image with a corresponding color from the
+// rainbow colors for each part at each pixel, and white pixels where there is
+// no part.
+const coloredPartImage = bodyPix.toColoredPartMask(partSegmentation, rainbow);
 const opacity = 0.7;
 const flipHorizontal = true;
 const maskBlurAmount = 0;
 const pixelCellWidth = 10.0;
 const canvas = document.getElementById('canvas');
-// draw the pixelated colored part image on top of the original image onto a canvas.
+// Draw the pixelated colored part image on top of the original image onto a
+// canvas.
 Each pixel cell's width will be set to 10 px.
-The pixelated colored part image will be drawn semi-transparent, with an opacity of 0.7, allowing for the original image to be visible under. bodyPix.drawPixelatedMask(
+The pixelated colored
+// part image will be drawn semi-transparent, with an opacity of 0.7, allowing
+// for the original image to be visible under. bodyPix.drawPixelatedMask(
     canvas, imageElement, coloredPartImageData, opacity, maskBlurAmount,
     flipHorizontal, pixelCellWidth);